ktilcu/daily-coding-challenge/README.md

 If I can't think of a problem that seems interesting or fun then I will use one distributed by [DailyCodingProblem.com][2] or pull one from [Project Euler][3]

+When you have created a working solution please open a pull request!

+### PR Comments
+I want to encourage PR comments.
+I would like them to stay very positive and helpful.
+Our main goal should be teaching something new.
+If you have a faster or better way of doing something then open another PR!

 ## Tips

 * Think of different time and space complexities